Pumpkin Pie Minis are the most delicious, delightful autumn dessert: Adorable, inviting, easy-as-pie to make & serve, & full of pumpkin spice!

-November is way too late to begin enjoying pumpkin pie’s pleasures.
+We started enjoying pumpkin pie’s pleasures back in September, when pumpkins first showed up in the marketplace.
 It’s delicious comfort food, just-sweet-enough in flavor, handsomely colored, and made from everyday ingredients.

+Plus: Pie!
 Few desserts are easier, and varying the shape (slab pie! hand-pies!
-And best of all: mini’s!)
+And best of all: mini’s!) gives you even more ways to share the pleasures of this classic and do-able dessert.

-If you can’t see it outside its place among “Thanksgiving’s Greatest Hits!”, I understand: We have a long association with this classic pie, limiting it to one annual turkey-centered feast.
+If you can’t see pumpkin’s goodness outside its traditional place among “Thanksgiving’s Greatest Hits!”, I totally understand: We have a long association with this classic pie, limiting it to one annual turkey-centered feast.

 But Halloween-style Jack O’Lanterns show up in grocery stores, at farmers’ markets, and at pumpkin-patch events, long before that big fall feast day.

-What’s Inside to Make These Pumpkin Pie Minis Special?
+What’s Inside to Make These Marvelous Minis Special?

 Pumpkin pie filling is a standard recipe we almost know by heart.
 As baking goes, it’s easy to get it good, to get it right.
 I like to add a little extra goodness by using brown sugar along with granulated, and by including syrup in my pumpkin pies.
 There’s a bouquet of spices to bring.